austin-cox-wegmans/code-you-feel-good-about/README.md

-# A tool to run jest
+# A simple command to run jest tests and print coverage reports
 ## Install the package globally
 `npm install -g cyfga`